TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

    Description
          Add the QUERY\_STRING to the start of the link.
 Notice that this does not check for any duplicate parameters!
-This is not a problem (only the last parameter of the same name will be applied), but enable "config.uniqueLinkVars" if you still don't like it.
+This is not a problem (only the last parameter of the same name will be applied)

          **.method:** If set to GET or POST, then the parsed query arguments (GET or POST data) will be used.
 This setting is useful, if you use